gercop2000/SpaTIL/README.md

 # SpaTIL
-A strategy to quantify the spatial arrangement of the tumor microenvionment
+A strategy to quantify the spatial arrangement of the tumor microenvionment.

+More details and examples coming soon.